sarnau/Inside-The-Loxone-Miniserver/LoxoneMiniserverNetworking.md

 ### Simple Service Discovery Protocol

 This protocol is used by many different hardware devices, like Sonos.
+As such the Miniserver uses `NOTIFY` to inform the network via Broadcast.

 The Miniserver also responds to a [SSDP](https://en.wikipedia.org/wiki/Simple_Service_Discovery_Protocol) request.
 It returns a reply like this: